 Was Nepal a part of India before?

 Nepal has never been part of India.
-The question misleads many people to Indian subcontinent.
-Most often people take Indian subcontinent as India.
-Maybe in ancient times these lands were led by a single king or maybe this whole Asia was under one kingdom but for now there aren’t any historical records mentioning Nepal being part of India.
+The question misleads many people to the Indian subcontinent.
+Most often people take the Indian subcontinent as India.
+Maybe in ancient times these lands were led by a single king or maybe this whole Asia was under one kingdom but for now, there aren’t any historical records mentioning Nepal being part of India.

 Is Nepal the oldest country?

 Nepal is the oldest country among the South Asia countries.
-San Marino is said to be world’s oldest republic country and Egypt is considered to be oldest country in the world and
+San Marino is said to be the world’s oldest republic country and Egypt is considered to be the oldest country in the world and

-Nepal has never been ruled or Invaded by any country of the world.
+Nepal has never been ruled or Invaded by any country in the world.
 British tried to capture Nepal but the strong Gurkhas resisted and defeated them thrice till the peace treaty was concluded.